indigoYoshimaru/llm-evaluation/README.md

     {
         "db_name": name to the corresponding database,
         "collection_name": collection of the chat ticket,
-        "model_api": api of the evaluated model,
+        "model_url": api of the evaluated model,
         "metrics": {
             "hallucination": true if enable, false if disable, "answer_relevancy": true if enable, false if disable,